corbbing/Trojan/README.md

 #__Trojan.js__

-##_Now, you can break into the window and get stuff for free!_
+##_Now, you can break into the window and get stuff, for free!_

 **Okay**, I need `window.MODELS.trojanhorse.leg.0` using only a single string.
 How do I do it?

 `th(".MODELS.trojanhorse.leg.0")`

-Trojan was made simple so you can go in for the kill and do it like that.
+Trojan was made simple so you can go in for the kill, and then do it like that.

 ###**How it works:**